Artificial

 uncertainty because it used rule based certainty factors.

-But certainty factors have been largely replaced
+But certainty factors have now been largely replaced

-by probabilistic Bayesian networks which has become
+by more sophisticated Bayesian networks which has become

 feasible due to the fast approximation methods